0dataapp/small-web-app-ring/README.md

 _A webring for web apps_

 This app ring is to support personal projects by independant developers by sharing traffic between them.
 It is not necessary for the app to be [0data](https://0data.app) or a [Progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application), but these would be ideal.
 The app must be functional without signing into an account.
-To add your project to the ring, submit an [edit](https://github.com/0dataapp/lap/edit/master/index.html) to this repository.

 Inspired by [XXIIVV/webring](https://github.com/XXIIVV/webring) and [indiewebring](https://indieweb.org/indiewebring).